sukarnagarwal/PLDI23_Compound_Simulation/README.md

-# ArtifactEvaluation

-Conatain the gem5 source code as well as step to build the gem5 and build neccessary libraries.
-Along with that, the repository contains CPU based litmus test, GPU based litmus test and CPU-GPU litmus test with ReadMe files.
+# PLDI'23 Compound Memory GEM-5 Simulation Repository

+This repository conatain the gem5 source code and litmus test libraries for our Compound Memory Model paper.

 # Setting up GEM-5

 The neccessary ubuntu version to run the gem-5 is >= 20.04.

-Untar the gem5_artifact and rename the folder to gem5

-Install all the neccessary libraries for the gem-5.

 To create docker (from util/dockerfiles/gcn-gpu inside the gem5 folder) run the following command: sudo docker build -t gcn-gpu2 .